The overhaul of the NHS in England will cause irreparable harm, according to leading public health doctors.

 The criticisms follow on from warnings from other groups, such as the Royal College of Nursing and British Medical Association, about the damage the changes may cause.

 BMA chairman Dr Hamish Meldrum said: "Ideally, we'd like to see the legislation withdrawn entirely.
-Failing that, it needs to be significantly amended."'Root out waste'
+Failing that, it needs to be significantly amended."

 David Cameron said the letter praised the part of the bill that concerns public health.